e2tha-e/template-engine-comparison/README.md

 #### Update: 2020 February

 This repository is primarily being maintained for the purpose of providing a test bed on which to benchmark future versions of Feplet.
-It is compared against Handlebars, but it is unlikely that anyone will abandon Handlebars on account of performance.
+While it is compared against Handlebars, it is unlikely that anyone will abandon Handlebars on account of performance.
 The tests herein only benchmark edge cases, and build times of 20 seconds or more will almost never be experienced in production.
 Even if such cases actually occur, most teams will readily accept those costs, given that Handlebars is widely known, tried and tested, and so forth.
 Furthermore, very few people actually care whether a functional or imperative programming paradigm is used under the hood of a software package.
 What is important to both the developers and consumers of Feplet is that the implemented paradigm (functional) does not offer an inferior experience to the alternative (imperative).

 If the generalizations about public disinterest in this benchoff can be allowed as givens (i.e. not requiring scientific rigor), we'll proceed then with